 Table 1.
-Comparison of execution time and storage requirements required to compute the SUBSET-SUM decision for a set of 27 random integers (the set was kept identical for each run and the numbers were in the range $[-10^6, +10^6]$), using 4 threads.
+Comparison of execution time and storage requirements complete) decision problem of whether a given set of integers contains a subset which sums to zero.
+The results listed indicate the times (in seconds) and program size (in bytes) required to compute the SUBSET-SUM decision for a set of 27 random integers (the set was kept identical for each run and the numbers were in the range $[-10^6, +10^6]$ ), using 4 threads.
 The PRODUCER-CONSUMER test consists of one producer thread and one consumer thread, sharing a single memory buffer which is filled by the producer and emptied by the consumer.

-The FIND-PRIMES benchmark uses a single-threaded implementation of the Sieve of Eratosthenes algorithm to compute a list of prime numbers (in our case, 10^5 iterations of the algorithm finding all primes below 10^4).
+The FIND-PRIMES benchmark uses a single-threaded implementation of the Sieve of Eratosthenes algorithm to compute a list of prime numbers (in our case, $10^5$ iterations of the algorithm finding all primes below $10^4$ ).
 Note that an "Optimized Cuckoo" entry has been added to this last result, which simulates the performance of a slightly more sophisticated compiler which honors the register keyword by keeping certain variables in CPU registers instead of main memory.
 Since our prototype compiler does not yet implement this optimization, the "Optimized Cuckoo" results were obtained by modifying Cuckoo assembly language output by hand to keep the values of index variables in the innermost loop in spare registers.
 The significant improvement in runtime from this small change seems to indicate that there is substantial room for improvement if an optimizing compiler were written for our language.
 Since the FIND-PRIMES benchmark is single-threaded, it is also compatible with the Cyclone 0.7 compiler.
 We have listed the results of four tests with Cyclone, with various compiler options: -02 invokes the optimizer in the gcc back-end, and -noregions -nogc disable Cyclone's region analysis and garbage collector (which are not required in this benchmark, as no runtime dynamic memory allocation is performed).

-Lastly, the SFI results show the performance of software-

-based fault isolation [11], that inserts run-time checks on jumps and stores to memory addresses unknown at compiletime (e.g., those stored in registers).
+Lastly, the SFI results show the performance of softwarebased fault isolation [12], that inserts run-time checks on jumps and stores to memory addresses unknown at compiletime (e.g., those stored in registers).
 Since no SFI implementation exists for the x86 architecture, these benchmarks were compiled with gcc 3.2.2 and the assembly output of the compiler was modified by hand to insert the SFI-style address bound restrictions.
 The compiler's register allocations were modified by hand where necessary to preserve a sufficient number of reserved registers, and then extra instructions were added to memory accesses according to the SFI "address sandboxing" procedure.
 The -O2 rows are the results when the original compiler was gcc -02, and the other two rows were compiled with plain gcc.
 The "protection" rows implement full protection (by modifying both memory read and write operations), while the other two rows implement fault isolation only (where writes are sandboxed but no attempt is made to prevent illegal reads).